A lot has happened during my 40 years on this planet, so I got reflecting on the life lessons I’ve learned during that time.

-I don’t see men getting this level of scrutiny.
-If anything, they get the “aging like a fine wine” treatment.
+I don’t see many men getting this level of scrutiny.
+If anything, they get the “ageing like a fine wine” treatment.

 Another narrative I hear is that we can’t do X, Y Z, or dress a certain way once we’re past a certain age.

 The fact is, you can do what you what.
 And dress how you like, regardless of the year on your birth certificate!

 This narrative from society will keep playing out, but you have a choice.
 You don’t need to subscribe to society’s expectations of you.